-Under the employment agreements with each of the named executive officers other than Mr. Coissac, cause means (1) such executive's indictment for, or conviction of, a felony or other crime involving moral turpitude, or any crime or serious offense involving money or other property which constitutes a felony in the jurisdiction involved, (2) such executive's willful and continual neglect or failure to discharge duties (including fiduciary duties), responsibilities and obligations with respect to the Company; provided such neglect or failure remains uncured for a period of 30 days after written notice to the employee; provided that isolated and insubstantial neglect or failures shall not constitute cause; (3) the executive's violation of any of the non-competition provisions of the executive's non-competition and confidentiality agreement, or (4) any act of fraud or embezzlement by the executive involving the Company or any of its affiliates.
+Under the employment agreements with each of the named executive officers other than Mr. Coissac, cause means (1) such executive's indictment for, or conviction of, a felony or other crime involving moral turpitude, or any crime or serious offense involving money or other property which constitutes a felony in the jurisdiction involved, (2) such executive's willful and continual neglect or failure to discharge duties (including fiduciary duties), responsibilities and obligations with respect to the Company; provided such neglect or failure remains uncured for a period of 30 days after written notice to the employee; provided that isolated and insubstantial neglect or failures shall not constitute cause; (3) the executive's violation of any of the non-competition provisions of the executive's employment agreement or the executive's breach of any confidentiality provisions contained in the executive's non-competition and confidentiality agreement, or (4) any act of fraud or embezzlement by the executive involving the Company or any of its affiliates.
 With respect to Dr. Bell, all determinations of cause shall be made by the Board of Directors, and shall require at least a two-thirds vote of the entire Board of Directors, excluding the participation of Dr. Bell.